Greater Binghamton Airport: History

 The Greater Binghamton Airport (BGM) (originally Broome County Airport) has served Binghamton for six decades.
 Development started in 1945, due to difficult night operations at the Tri-Cities Airport in Endicott, New York during World War II.
 Broome County Airport opened in 1951 with a 5,600-foot main Runway 16/34, and a 5,002-foot crosswind Runway 10/28.

 An approach lighting system was added in 1959 to the runway 34 approach end.
 The main runway was extended 700 feet in 1969.
 In the early 1980s the field was renamed Edwin A. Link Field-Broome County Airport in honor of Edwin A. Link a well-known inventor and aviation pioneer in the Binghamton area.
 Mr. Link was known for the creation of the Link Trainer, the first trainer that taught pilots how to fly in instrument meteorological conditions using only the instruments in the cockpit ("Facility Orientation Guide", n.d.).

 In the 1950s Mohawk, Trans World Airlines, and Colonial Airlines (later Eastern Air Lines) stopped at BGM; TWA left in 1965 and Eastern left in 1969-70.
 Mohawk's successors' jets still stopped into the 1990s.
 In the 1980s a commuter airline, Brockway Air, flew Beechcraft 1900s and Fokker F-27s from Broome County airport to Syracuse, Boston, Albany, Keene, NH, Worcester, Burlington, and Rutland.
+Flying Tiger Lines flew Canadair CL-44Ds into the airport five times a week in the 1960s.

 The south, southeast-facing runway 16 gained an instrument landing system during the 1970s along with a medium intensity approach lighting system with runway alignment indicator lights to lower landing minimums, but the localizer antenna was placed to the east of the runway with an offset.
 The airport began extending the north end of the main runway 16/34 in 1988; the extension from 6,298 to 7,500 feet was completed in October 1990.
 In 1991 the airport was renamed to Binghamton Regional Airport.
 In 2002 Runway 16/34 was shortened to 7,100 feet to make room for an Engineered Material Arresting System (EMAS).
 The EMAS is a bed of material that will crush under the weight of an aircraft, stopping the aircraft in the event of a runway overrun.